reactioncommerce/reaction-docs/developer/deploying.md

 # Deploying

 Reaction is an open source platform, and you can run Reaction anywhere just like regular Node.js or Meteor applications.
-Operating Meteor apps correctly, so that your apps work for everyone, can be tricky if you are managing your infrastructure manually.
-This is why we recommend running production Reaction deployments on the [Reaction Commerce managed platform](https://reactioncommerce.com/features#get-a-demo).

 If you are looking to deploy Reaction manually, head on over to the [Meteor deployment documentation](https://guide.meteor.com/deployment.html) for an excellent, detailed tutorial.

 ## Containers